firstbatchxyz/hollowdb/README.md

 The tests are as follows:

-- `circuit` tests proof validation for the Hollow circuit.
+- `circuit` tests zero-knowledge proof generation & validation.
 - `evolve` tests for evolve functionality.
 - `whitelists` tests for Whitelist functionality, both enabled and disabled.
 - `proofs` tests for Proofs functionality, both enabled and disabled.
 - `crud` tests for basic CRUD functionality, such as checking for existing keys, not removing an already removed key and such.
+- `multi` tests using a single Warp instance with multiple contracts, and multiple HollowDB instances.

 ## Styling